aurieaurius/aurieaurius.github.io/README.md

 ## HISTORIAE
 A history blog
-## Inmicitiae or Patron-Client?
+## Inmicitiae or Patron-Client relationships?
 Which played a larger role in the collapse of the Res Publica
 T